Updated at 10 p.m. Tuesday to include details on allegations made by Sprager in her letter.

 Bruce said he wasn’t surprised that board members Chris VanderBloemen and Jeff Barta brought forward the vote of no-confidence.
 However, the majority of the BID board voted in favor of Bruce and Gaffey.

 Later on Tuesday, VanderBloemen resigned, saying of other board members: “Their current plan is to deny that there is a problem."

-The vote of no-confidence was taken in the same meeting where board members heard allegations from its Executive Director Meghan Sprager, who caused a stir downtown with her strongly worded resignation letter accusing board members of harassment and bullying.
+The vote of no-confidence was taken in the same meeting where board members heard allegations from its Executive Director Meghan Sprager, who caused a stir downtown with her accusing board members of harassment and bullying.

 A nine-page letter to BID board members outlines Sprager’s issues with BID leadership, particularly Bruce and Gaffey.